Elizabeth Noble

+For the Noble Causes character, see Elizabeth Donnelly-Noble.

 Elizabeth Noble (born 22 December 1968) is the author of seven novels: The Reading Group, The Friendship Test (previously published as The Tenko Club), Alphabet Weekends, Things I Want My Daughters to Know, The Girl Next Door, The Way We Were and Between a Mother and Her Child, all of which have reached The Sunday Times Top 10 best sellers.
 Her novel The Reading Group reached number one.

 Early life

 Elizabeth Noble was born in High Wycombe, Buckinghamshire to a banker father and a homemaker mother.
 She is the middle child of three siblings.
 She was raised and educated in Kent, Hampshire, Surrey and Toronto, Canada.